youssefHosni/Finding-the-best-Tornoto-neighborhood-to-open-a-new-gym/Readme.md

 # Finding the best neighborhood to open a new gym

-Finding the best neighborhood  to open a new gym, given the demographic and geogrpahic and venues information data.
+Finding the best neighborhood in Tornoto city to open a new gym, given the demographic and geogrpahic and venues information data.
+More inforamtion can be found [here] (https://drive.google.com/drive/u/0/my-drive)

 ## Data